mahaase1/ManualEntry/roster-data-app/README.md

 - Try refreshing and re-entering

 **Export not working:**
-- Files automatically saved to "Manual entry" directory
+- Files automatically saved to iPad's Downloads folder
-- Use Settings → View Saved Files to access exports
+- Use Settings → View Saved Files to access backup copies
-- Check if email client supports automatic attachments
+- Check if Web Share API attached files automatically
-- Manually download files if auto-attachment fails
+- Look in Downloads folder for manual attachment if needed
+- Use Files app on iPad to locate exported CSV files

 ## Security & Privacy